deetsadi/deetsadi.github.io/_news/announcement_1.md

 related_posts: false
 ---

-Finished 2nd at the 1X World Model Challenge @ CVPR 2025! (~https://opendrivelab.com/challenge2025/#1x-wm~)
+Finished 2nd at the <a href="https://opendrivelab.com/challenge2025/#1x-wm">1X World Model Challenge</a> @ CVPR 2025!